 What is Direct Primary Care?

-Direct Primary Care is movement among primary care doctors like us, who believe in providing the highest quality of care and value for their patients.
-We do this by removing the middleman, insurance companies.
 It turns out that when we don’t bill insurance companies, cost go down, a lot.
 We don’t have to see as many patients in a given day, which means longer visits and more time spent on your care.
 We can provide the best possible care because we only work for you.
-Cost are fully transparent, and we can also negotiate discounted lab and imaging prices.
+Costs are fully transparent, and we can also share discounted lab and imaging prices.
 You don’t have to worry about co-pays, confusing bills, or hidden fees.
 It’s that simple.

 What If I need to go to the hospital or see a specialist?